Skip to content

 Applying the Rule of 40 to Tech Services

-Although it is a quick and convenient way to compare companies, the Rule of 40 may not be a universal way to view success at software companies of different scale or that operate in distinct industries/markets.
+Although it is a quick and convenient way to compare companies, the Rule of 40 may not be a universal way to view success at software companies of different scales or that operate in distinct industries/markets.

 We can attempt to apply the Rule of 40 to technology services companies.
-To simplify this exercise, we took a set of publicly-traded tech services companies and calculated the 2022 and 2023 Rule of 40.
+To simplify this exercise, we took a set of publicly traded tech services companies and calculated the 2022 and 2023 Rule of 40.
 The table below shows the results.

 rule-of-40-table